 After knowing about this wonderful workout tool, you would definitely like to utilize it.

-For this, you need to get affixed with the accurate way of using arm blaster for bicep curls.
+For this, you need to get affixed with the accurate way of using an arm blaster for bicep curls.

 The strap height plays a key role.
 The position of elbow pads should be that they lie slightly above the elbows when arms are down.